airbreather/Autopelago/.junie/guidelines.md

 - This project uses `bun` instead of `npm` / `npx` / `node`.
 - Command for a one-shot test to make sure everything compiles correctly: `bun run build`.
 - The ESLint configuration in this project is maximally strict.
 Regular use of `bun run lint` is expected. `bun run lint --fix` for issues with auto fixes.
+- Whenever these exact shell commands solve a problem for you, run them exactly as spelled below instead of varying them (especially avoid prefixing with `cd /path/to/project &&`) as these exact spellings are the only shell commands that you are allowed to run without asking for permission:
+  1. `bun run build`
+  2. `bun run lint`
+  3. `bun run lint --fix`
+  4. `git diff`

 ## TypeScript Best Practices
 - Use strict type checking: